Who Fears Death: Plot

-Luyu and Onyesonwu discover that the blast killed all fertile men around the region and impregnated all the fertile women.
-They both flee to an island where Onyesonwu finds the Great Book.
+Diti and Fanasi return to Jwahir.
+Onyesonwu, Luyu, and Mwita reach Durfa, a Nuru city where Daib resides.
+Onyesonwu attacks Daib, who kills Mwita but is gravely injured in turn.
+Luyu and Onyesonwu flee to an island where Onyesonwu finds the Great Book.
 She rewrites it with a magical script called Nsibidi.
-The remaining Nuru men reach the island, kill Luyu and takes Onyesonwu prisoner.
+The remaining Nuru men reach the island, kill Luyu, and take Onyesonwu prisoner.

 The epilogue, narrated by a Nuru who interviewed Onyesonwu, asserts that she was stoned to death and explains how he worked with his sister to dig her body.
-While a narration of the last two chapters by Sola describes Onyesonwu escaping execution by transforming into a Kponyungo and flying east to meet Mwita.
+The final chapters describe an alternate ending in which Onyesonwu escapes execution by transforming into a Kponyungo and flying east to meet Mwita.